 17:46 Social media policy and related training are among the biggest opportunities, and challenges for the companies.
 When effective, both elements can empower a local sales force, but policies crafted at corporate headquarters often do not translate perfectly for 50 local operations.
 As a result, Amway has moved toward “trans-creation” of training and policy, working with local offices to shape local versions.

-18:50 Social media listening is the future of customer service, according a recent blog post by Jeremiah Owyang, an industry analyst at blog called Web Strategist.
+18:50 Social media listening is the future of customer service, according a blog post by Jeremiah Owyang, an industry analyst at blog called Web Strategist.
 Companies will find clients with the problems and solve them long before they call customer service.
 Amway now fields joint PR/customer service teams that huddle to deal with problems in each market.
 What has changed is that the teams must solve within minutes customer service problems that they used to have days to think about.

 20:23 Social media analysis tools enable Dow Jones’ clients to reduce signal-to-noise ratios in client monitoring efforts.
 This helps them to spot potential risks and opportunities more quickly, with algorithms that catch, not just keywords, but also temporal spikes in their use, and in context.

 23:58 Social media monitoring and analytics are only useful in real time, which makes latency of information a serious challenge for companies like Dow Jones.
 Murtland’s team speeds things up by using algorithms that decide on which information should be processed at what speed.
 A site updated once a week will be less likely to be processed as quickly as one that updates several times an hour.
 Business intelligence gathering speed at Dow Jones is also accelerated by the company’s experience in delivering trading information into clients’ black box trading systems in a matter of milliseconds.

 Weekly video chat on the latest earned, shared and owned media tools and trends.

 The podcast about how technology is changing the way organizations communicate, and the way people consume media and information.